Monetary Policy Explained Including Its Objectives,Types, and Tools

 The U.S. Federal Reserve, like many other central banks, has specific targets for these objectives.
 It seeks an unemployment rate below 6.5 percent.
-The Fed says the natural rate of unemployment is between is between 4.7 percent and 5.8 percent.
-It wants the core inflation rate to be between 2.0 percent and 2.5 percent.
+The Fed says the natural rate of unemployment is between 4.7 percent and 5.8 percent.
+It wants the core inflation rate to be between 2 percent and 2.5 percent.
 It seeks healthy economic growth.
-That's a 2-3 percent annual increase in the nation's gross domestic product.
+That's a 2 to 3 percent annual increase in the nation's gross domestic product.

 Types of Monetary Policy

 Central banks use contractionary monetary policy to reduce inflation.
 They have many tools to do this.
 The most common are raising interest rates and selling securities through open market operations.

 Monetary Policy Versus Fiscal Policy

 Ideally, monetary policy should work hand-in-glove with the national government's fiscal policy.
 It rarely works this way.
 Government leaders get re-elected for reducing taxes or increasing spending.
 To put it bluntly, it’s about rewarding voters and campaign contributors.
 As a result, fiscal policy is usually expansionary.
 To avoid inflation in this situation, monetary policy must be restrictive.

 Ironically, during the Great Recession, politicians became concerned about the U.S. debt.
 It exceeded the benchmark debt-to-GDP ratio of 100 percent.
 As a result, fiscal policy became contractionary just when it needed to be expansionary.
 To compensate, the Fed injected massive amounts of money into the economy with quantitative easing.

 All central banks have three tools of monetary policy in common.
 Most have many more.
 They all work together in an economy, by managing banks' reserves.